dipskakadiya/dipesh-kakadiya-assignment-inpsyde/README.md

 - WordPress 6.1+.
 - Theme Support: Legacy Theme
   - Block based theme is currently not supported:
-      - As per my knowledge handling template for virtual page form plugin is not possible.
+      - As per my knowledge handling block based template for virtual page form plugin is not possible.
 Possible solution is we need to create page in WordPress backend.
-      - We can create User list as custom Gutenberg block for block based theme.
+      - We can add `user-list-block` in to WordPress page.
 - PHP 8.0 or later, [Composer](https://getcomposer.org) and [Node.js](https://nodejs.org) for dependency management.
 - [Docker](https://docs.docker.com/install/)